sjelms/pdf-highlight-extraction/README.md

 # pdf-highlight-extraction

-Extract, enrich, and export PDF highlights to Readwise-ready CSV and Markdown with BibTeX-powered metadata.
+Extract, enrich, and export PDF highlights to Readwise-ready CSV and Markdown with BibTeX/BibLaTeX-powered metadata.

 ## Overview